Cross-Loss Influence Functions to Explain Deep Network Representations: EXPERIMENTS

-In this domain, we observe that our cross-loss-influence approximation of sample importance is highly accurate, even \textbf{surpassing influence functions with matched training and testing objectives}.
-We pass all samples through the influence function in addition to performing leave-one-out retraining across the entire dataset, allowing us to compare the predicted and actual influence of every point in the dataset on every other point, allowing us to obtain a Pearson's correlation coefficient for all samples in the dataset.
-With matched train and test objectives, we observe one class with nearly perfect correlation (100\% Pearson's R $> 0.6$, 100\% $> 0.8$), and strong performance in the remaining classes (88\% $> 0.6$, 38\% $> 0.8$ and 92\% $> 0.6$, 36\% $> 0.8$).
-With cross-loss influence functions, we observe even stronger correlation, with one class again achieving near-perfect correlation (100\% $> 0.6$, 100\% $> 0.8$), and the remaining classes correlating more closely than matched objectives (94\% $> 0.6$, 52\% $> 0.8$ and 98\% $> 0.6$, 44\% $> 0.8$).
-This result demonstrates the utility of cross-loss influence functions, as the cross-loss correlation is on par with the matched objective correlation.
+We pass all samples through the influence function in addition to performing leave-one-out (LOO) retraining across the entire dataset, allowing us to compare the predicted vs. actual influence of every point in the dataset on every other point, and obtain a Pearson's correlation coefficient between predicted and actual influence for all samples.

-We show an example of the estimated and actual influence on a single point in Figure \ref{fig:mog}, where we observe that the predicted and actual influential points are often overlapping.
+With matched train and test objectives (i.e. Equation \ref{eqn:nll-influence-function}), we observe one class in which 100\% Pearson correlation coefficients for LOO retraining are $> 0.8$ (i.e. 100\% $>0.8$).
+We also see strong performance in the remaining classes (38\% $> 0.8$ and 36\% $> 0.8$).
+When applying CLIF (i.e. Equation \ref{eqn:dec-influence-function}), we see a \textbf{an even stronger} correlation, with one class again achieving near-perfect correlation (100\% $>0.8$), and the remaining classes correlating more closely than matched-objective predictions (52\% $>0.8$ and 44\% $>0.8$). \textbf{This result demonstrates the utility of CLIF as the cross-loss influence correlation is higher than the matched-objective influence correlation.}